teamosis/gethugothemes-documentation/content/contentblocks/shortcodes/all.md

+---
+_build:
+  render: never
+  list: never
+  publishResources: false
+---

 Shortcodes are a way to add custom functionality to your contents/posts.
 They are used to add custom functionality to your posts.

 Shortcodes are listed below used from our pre-built [hugo modules](https://github.com/gethugothemes/hugo-modules).
 If you need to add a custom shortcode, you can contact us for a custom service.